 If discount opportunities equal 0.1% of AP spend but low capture leaves value on the table, assume $25,000 missed.

 Even before considering audit findings, supplier performance degradation, or lost negotiation leverage, this example suggests $600,000+ in avoidable annual cost—on a conservative set of assumptions.
+For larger organizations, the number easily reaches millions.

 How to quantify your hidden costs

 Cost per PO and per invoice: touches x minutes per touch x loaded labor rate.
+Benchmark against APQC or Hackett Group data for your industry.

 Exception rates: Percentage of POs and invoices with mismatches, returns, credits, or manual interventions.
+Each exception typically costs $50-200 to resolve.

 Maverick spend: Percent of spend outside catalog/contract or approved supplier list; price variance versus contract.
+Track both the percentage and the dollar impact.

 Supplier footprint: Number of suppliers per category and average spend per supplier; fragmentation indicates lost leverage and higher admin costs.

 Premium freight: Dollars and percentage of total logistics cost attributed to rush shipments.
+Root-cause analysis usually reveals procurement delays.

 Duplicate/erroneous payments: Count, recovery values, and time to resolve.
+Many organizations discover $50K-$500K in recoverable duplicates during their first automated audit.

-Translate these into dollars using simple formulas.
-For example:
+Translate these into dollars using simple formulas:

 Discount loss = Sum(invoice amounts eligible) x discount rate x (1 - capture rate)